lehwek/lehwek/README.md

 - 👋 Hi, I’m @lehwek
-- Im a 15 year old Polish living in France.
-I am passionate about computers, a big fan of ethical hacking.
+-  I am passionate about computers, a big fan of ethical hacking.
-- I speak 3 languages fluently, Polish, French, English and im learning A2 German.
 - Im also a passionate of cryptocurrencies and have big plans for my own token :P
 - Always up for collabs